mlr-archive/wiki-old/mlr-Coding-Guidelines.md

   - Check that your branch is on the same state as master.
 If not, rebase! pull updates for master and your branch, switch on your branch and rebase.
 Then you can do the PR.
 See https://github.com/edx/edx-platform/wiki/How-to-Rebase-a-Pull-Request
   - The pull request can contain multiple commits, they will be squashed when the pull request is merged.
 Since this can be done automatically by maintainers on GitHub, it's not necessary for you to squash to 1 commit yourself.
 Make sure the 1st commit message is meaningful.
   - Unit tests added/changed as appropriate. **Every** detected bug, major addition or change must result in a **new, good test**.
+  - Did you think carefully about the names (especially exported functions) that you introduced?
+This is very important and hard to change later.
+  - Please use the proper Roxygen tags/templates in the documentation.
+See [this directory](https://github.com/mlr-org/mlr/tree/master/man-roxygen) for templates we use.
+  - Did you document all arguments and return values, including their types?
+Did you include references to relevant papers?
+  - Please include examples on how the new function can be used in the documentation.
+  - Did you use the stringi functions for string operations?
+  - Did you use the appropriate functions for argument checking (some provided by mlr `check*`, others by the checkmate package).
+  - mlr provides many functions to get information from its objects.
+Please use those instead of `$`.
   - NEWS: Is it an API / behavior change wrt to the prior version?
 Mention what should be in NEWS in the pull request please, the person who merges the PR will put this in NEWS.
 Please don't modify NEWS directly as this tends to cause merge conflicts.
 Code readable, commented and follows [style guide](https://github.com/tudo-r/PackagesInfo/wiki/R-Style-Guide)?
   - Is it an API change?
 Has the documentation at **all** relevant places been adapted?
 This includes the tutorial.